asearer/Furiosa3D/README.md

 ## Usage

-To view the 3D animated poster:
+To view the 3D animated poster locally:

 1. Clone or download the repository.
 2. Open `index.html` in your web browser.
 3. The poster will be displayed with animations and 3D effects.

+Alternatively, you can view the live demo directly through the provided link.

 ## Code Structure